Sauteed Cabbage and Leeks with Pancetta (Irish-Inspired)

 The cabbage certainly benefits from the Irish weather.
 They grow it year around because it LOVES the abundance of partially cloudy, sometimes cool, sometimes warm rainy days.
 And the soil makeup, growing in soils that many other vegetables wouldn’t even think of growing.

 And the FLAVOR – sweet, full of crisp, slightly chewy with a wonderful spicy taste at the end of the bite.
+Btw, it’s the same with the butter.
+Irish butter is A-MAZ-ING.
 The only other place I’ve tasted that much flavor in my cabbage was when I grew it.
 Although I’m not all that surprised since in the States the food sold in grocery stores are bred for size, weight, and shelf lasting abilities.
-It’s all about making money, NOT FLAVOR and making your taste buds happy

 In the States you get round red, purple, and green heads, and savoy.
 That’s the extent of cabbage.
 But in Ireland, I never did see the typical round heads – it’s possible it wasn’t the season for those while we were there.
 Instead, everything was conical in shape.